dqfan2012/playground/pkg/ds/README.md

 - **Priority Queue**: A queue where elements are dequeued based on priority.
 - **Set**: An implementation of standard sets.
 - **Stack**: Implements a standard last-in, first-out (LIFO) stack.
+- **Hashmap**: Custom implementation of a hashmap for educational purposes.
+For practical applications, use Go’s built-in map.

 ## Installation